HarrysLabDotNet/nes-controller-interface/README.md

 // manipulation.
 NESInput input = nes.getNESInput();

+// Now each button can be read as a boolean, as follows, if (input.buttonA) {
+    // A button is pressed.
+} else {
+    // A button is not pressed.
+}
+// Additional functionality for this struct can be found in
+// NESControllerInterface.h

 // Print the input to the serial monitor, using implicit conversion to a
 // string.
 Serial.println(input);